jpsca/jx/docs/content/from-jinjax.md

 ## Why Jx?

-Jx is a reimagining of JinjaX that keeps the core idea; bringing React-style components to Jinja templates; while making several key improvements that result in clearer, more maintainable code.
+Jx is a reimagining of JinjaX that keeps the core idea -- bringing React-style components to Jinja templates -- while making several key improvements that result in clearer, more maintainable code.

 ## Philosophy: Explicit is Better Than Implicit